-1. Central sleep apnea
+- 1. Central sleep apnea

 - 2. Narcolepsy

 - 3. Nocturnal seizures

 - 4. Parasomnia

 - 5. Idiopathic hypersomnia

 - 6. Periodic limb movement disorder (PLMD) In order to support the suspicion of PLMD in this context, ONE of the following (i-vi) must be documented: i) pregnancy, ii) renal failure, iii) iron deficiency anemia, iv) peripheral neuropathy, v) use of antidepressant or antipsychotic medications, or vi) continued hypersomnia and clinical symptoms of PLMD after sleep disordered breathing is ruled out by home sleep testing.

-- 7. Nocturnal desaturation (due to severe COPD or certain restrictive thoracic disorders) or unexplained right heart failure, polycythemia, cardiac arrhythmias during sleep or pulmonary hypertension
+- 7. Nocturnal desaturation (due to severe COPD or certain restrictive thoracic disorders)

+- 8. Any of the following conditions (right heart failure, polycythemia, cardiac arrhythmias during sleep, or pulmonary hypertension) when the etiology is unclear